-You can use your UConnect® system to access a voice mail system or an automated service, such as a paging service or automated customer service line.
+You can use your uconnect[®] phone to access a voice mail system or an automated service, such as a paging service or automated customer service line.
 Some services require immediate response selection.
-In some instances, that may be too quick for use of the UConnect® system.
+In some instances, that may be too quick for use of the uconnect[®] phone.

-When calling a number with your UConnect® system that normally requires you to enter in a touch-tone sequence on your cellular phone keypad, you can press the "Voice Recognition" button and say the sequence you wish to enter, followed by the word "Send."
-For example, if required to enter your PIN number followed with a pound, (3 7 4 6 #), you can press the "Voice Recognition" button and say, "3 7 4 6 # Send."
+When calling a number with your uconnect[®] phone that normally requires you to enter in a touch-tone sequence on your cellular phone keypad, you can press the VOICE RECOGNITION button and say the sequence you wish to enter, followed by the word "Send."
+For example, if required to enter your PIN followed with a pound, (374 6 #), you can press the VOICE RECOGNITION button and say, "3 7 4 6 # Send."
 Saying a number, or sequence of numbers, followed by "Send," is also to be used for navigating through an automated customer service center menu structure, and to leave a number on a pager.

-You can also send stored UConnect® phonebook entries as tones for fast and easy access to voice mail and pager entries.
-To use this feature, dial the number you wish to call and then press the "Voice Recognition" button and say, "Send."
+You can also send stored uconnect[®] phonebook entries as tones for fast and easy access to voice mail and pager entries.
+To use this feature, dial the number you wish to call and then press the VOICE RECOGNITION button and say, "Send."
 The system will prompt you to enter the name or number and say the name of the phonebook entry you wish to send.
-The UConnect® system will then send the corresponding phone number associated with the phonebook entry, as tones over the phone.
+The uconnect[®] phone will then send the corresponding phone number associated with the phonebook entry, as tones over the phone.

-• You may not hear all of the tones due to cellular phone network configurations; this is normal.
+• You may not hear all of the tones due to cellular phone network configurations.
+This is normal.